-The ground steadily inclined as they drew closer to the volcano, the trees thinning and giving away to shrubs and corrugated rock formations.
+The ground steadily inclined as they drew closer to the volcano, the trees giving away to shrubs and corrugated rock formations.
 Of the Robot Masters, Cut Man had become surly and frequently complained, Guts Man nearly mutinous, and Wood Man cheerfully placid.
 Mega Man, now lacking Roll's help, was keeping an even sharper eye on Proto Man, who lead the way with the confidence and swagger of someone who was not in the least bit concerned about volcanic eruption.
 Likewise, Wood Man, who had short stump-like legs and seemed unable to grasp the urgency of recovering the neutronater, tended to lag behind to admire pink flowers growing on top the volcanic ash.

 "I wonder if Stone Man came from this island," mused Wood Man, catching up to them for a third time as the other robots passed under a naturally formed stone archway (Proto Man had already threatened to leave him behind several times).

 "Pretty sure Stone Man came from a robot lab just like every other Robot Master," replied Proto Man impatiently.